MikeBSilverman/CSVUtils/CODE_OF_CONDUCT.md

 # Base Code of Conduct
-This project embraces the Contributor-Covenant.org Code of Conduct. https://www.contributor-covenant.org/version/1/4/code-of-conduct
+This project embraces the Contributor-Covenant Code of Conduct. https://www.contributor-covenant.org/version/1/4/code-of-conduct

 # Other comments